cryostatio/cryostat-legacy/README.md

 size may lead to the subprocess being forcibly killed and the parent process failing to detect the reason for the failure, leading to inaccurate failure error messages and API responses.

-The environment variable `CONTAINER_JFR_CORS_ORIGIN` can be used to specify the origin for CORS.
-This can be used in development to load a different instance of the web-client.
-See [container-jfr-web](https://github.com/rh-jmc-team/container-jfr-web) for details.

 For logging, Container JFR uses SLF4J with the java.util.logging binding.
 The default configuration can be overridden by mounting the desired